Leefarmer83/Translate-It/TESTING.md

 Clicked on add words | Taken to word creation page| pass Clicked on search | Taken to word page| pass
-Clicked on edit | Allows user to edit words| pass Clicked on delete | Pop up message aking for confirmation| pass Clicked on confirm deletion | Word is deleted from profile and library| pass
+Clicked on edit | Allows user to edit words| pass Clicked on delete | Pop up message asking for confirmation| pass Clicked on confirm deletion | Word is deleted from profile and library| pass

 **HTML validator:**